MikuSnow/BetonQuest./Commands-and-permissions.md

 Rename command ('`/q rename`') allows you to rename every tag, point, objective or journal entry in the database.
 In case of an objective it will also rename the objective in _objectives.yml_, so it continues to work correctly.

 If you want to backup your configuration and database make sure that your server is empty (this process requires all data to be saved to database -> all players offline) and run '`/q backup`' command.
 You will get a zip file containing all your data, ready to be unzipped for restoring the plugin.

+Update command ('`/q update`') will try to download the newest version of the plugin and save it to the update folder.
+This folder is then handled by Spigot to update the plugin.
+If you accidentally use this command but do not wish to update the plugin, you should remove `BetonQuest.jar` file from the `plugins/update` folder before restarting/reloading the server.

 Using '`/q create beton`' command you will create new package named '`beton`'.
 It will contain the default quest.